bitrix24/b24restdocs/api-reference/imopenlines/openlines/imopenlines-config-get.md

 - parameter types are not specified
 - examples are missing
-- success response is missing
+- success response is absent
-- error response is missing
+- error response is absent

 {% endnote %}